spress/spress.yosymfony.com/docs/2.0/developers/io-api/index.md

 header: { title: Developers, sub: IO API }
 prettify: true
 ---
+<span class="label label-success">Spress >= 1.1</span>

-The IO API <sup><span class="label label-success">New in 1.1.0</span></sup> enables your plugins
-to interact with the user to show messages or to make questions:
+The IO API enables your plugins to interact with the user to show messages or to make questions:

 * Write messages.
 * Ask.
 * Ask confirmation (for yes/no questions).
 * Ask and hide answer (useful for get password answer).

+IO API implements [IOInterface](https://github.com/spress/Spress/blob/master/src/Core/IO/IOInterface.php) defined at Spress Core.

 ## How to use?